-From Biker Street we encourage the use of bicycles as a healthy, ecological and fast mode of transport.
+From Biker Street we encourage the use of bicycles as a healthy, ecological and fast conveyance.

-We advocate the use of bike as an instrument to relieve traffic congestion in Buenos Aires City, following the successful example of the big capitals around the world.
+We advocate the use of bike as an instrument to relieve traffic in Buenos Aires city, copying the successful models of the big capitals around the world.

 Benefits of riding a bike

-The benefits that we generate by moving around the city by bicycle are very clear, either when they are good for ourselves or for other people.
+The own and third-party benefits that we generate by moving around the city by bicycle are very clear.

-Just thinking about how much physical space 50 cars take up on the streets in comparison to 50 bikers is already a very relevant fact.
+Just thinking how much physical space 50 cyclists occupy on the streets compared to 50 cars is already a relevant fact.

-The bicycle does not need fuel, does not emit greenhouse gases, so it contributes to the global warming reduction.
-It is clear that it also does not produce noise pollution.
+The bicycle does not need fuel does not emit greenhouse gases, so it contributes to the reduction of global warming, it is clear that it also does not produce noise pollution.

 When we ride a bike, we improve our physical condition, counteracting sedentary lifestyle, thus avoiding heart disease, lowering cholesterol and favoring the immune system.